google/WebFundamentals/src/content/en/fundamentals/native-hardware/fullscreen/index.md

       }
     </style>

-Using these patterns you can detect when fullscreen is running and adapt your user interface appropriately:
+Using these patterns, you can detect when fullscreen is running and adapt your user interface appropriately, for example:

-* Provide a link to get back to the start page
+* By providing a link back to the start page
-* Provide a mechanism to close dialogs or travel backwards
+* By Providing a mechanism to close dialogs or travel backwards

-## UX Guidelines
+## UX guidelines

 ### Don't rely on navigation controls

-iOS and Firefox OS don't have a hardware back button or refresh gesture, therefore you must ensure that users can navigate throughout the app without getting locked in.
+iOS and Firefox OS don't have a hardware back button or refresh gesture.
+Therefore you must ensure that users can navigate throughout the app without getting locked in.

 You can detect if you are running in a fullscreen mode or an installed mode